Archieturbo/Archieturbo/README.md

 Software Development.NET
 ------------------------

-I am a student specializing in Software Development with .NET, and my ambitions are to learn many new things.
+I am a student specializing in Software Development.NET, and my ambitions are to learn many new things.

 * 🌍  I'm based in Västerås, Sweden
 * ✉️  You can contact me at [archie.alexander@live.se](mailto:archie.alexander@live.se)